SyncfusionExamples/Mail-Merge-Examples/README.md

 # Mail merge Examples

-This repository contains examples that illustrates how to mail merge Word documents in C# using [.NET Word library](https://www.syncfusion.com/word-framework/net/word-library?utm_source=github&utm_medium=listing&utm_campaign=mail-merge-examples) (Essential DocIO).
+This repository contains examples that illustrates how to mail merge Word documents in C# and VB.NET using Syncfusion’s [.NET Word library](https://www.syncfusion.com/word-framework/net/word-library?utm_source=github&utm_medium=listing&utm_campaign=mail-merge-examples) (Essential DocIO) without Microsoft Word or Office interop dependencies.

-# Mail merge
+# Mail merge in Word documents

-Mail merge is a process of merging data (replacing merge fields) from a data source in a Word document template.
+Mail merge is a process of merging data (replacing merge fields) from a data source into the template Word document.

 The Syncfusion [Word library](https://www.syncfusion.com/word-framework/net/word-library?utm_source=github&utm_medium=listing&utm_campaign=mail-merge-examples) (Essential DocIO) has a powerful [mail merge](https://www.syncfusion.com/word-framework/net/word-library/mail-merge?utm_source=github&utm_medium=listing&utm_campaign=mail-merge-examples) API to generate personalized reports like letters, pre-addressed envelopes, address labels, invoice, payroll, and more.
 It performs mail merge faster in a batch process without Microsoft Word or Office interop dependencies.
 The generated reports can be saved as a Word document, PDF, image, HTML, and more.